-Note: When using the cleaning function, you can clean the enamel accessory provided at the same time.
-You cannot clean any of the wire racks when using the cleaning function.
+- You can clean the enamelled accessory supplied at the same time as carrying out the cleaning function.
+You cannot clean any of the wire racks at the same time.
 The wire racks are not suitable for cleaning using the cleaning function; this will discolour them.
-Further accessories suitable for cleaning using the cleaning function are listed in the table for special accessories. \rightarrow "Accessories" on page 12
+Further accessories suitable for cleaning using the cleaning function are listed in the table for special accessories. → "Accessories" on page 12 - If the cooking compartment is very dirty, it is best to clean it without any accessories inside.
+This will achieve an optimum result.
+If you would like to clean accessories at the same time, start the cleaning function again.